Configure a Replit App

 file is used for:

-Specifying system dependencies: Define exactly what software packages your Repl requires, managed through Nix, a package manager.
+Specifying system dependencies: Define exactly what software packages your Replit App requires, managed through Nix, a package manager.

 Creating reproducible environments: Ensure your development environment is consistent and reproducible, ideal for collaborative projects and testing across multiple systems.